atsetilam/astarte/doc/pages/user/015-astarte_dashboard.md

 From the Trigger list, clicking on the **Install a new trigger** button will load up the **Trigger Editor**, an interactive tool that you can use to configure your triggers.
-It works in a very similar fashion to Interface Editor and shares the same User Interface.
+It works in a very similar fashion to Interface Editor and shares the same UI.

 The Trigger Editor provides you with two ways to define your triggers: on the left panel, a graphical frontend, while on the right panel you may input a JSON definition to achieve the same